Official Kali Linux Docker Images

 repository used by Kali developers to merge updates coming from Debian and changes maintained by Kali Linux.
 It can be useful to rebuild (or do test rebuild of) Kali packages.

-If you want to improve our official Docker images, have a look at the kali-docker project in our GitLab.
-We use GitLab CI to automate the build of our Docker images.
+If you want to improve our official Docker images, have a look at the in .
+We use to automate the build of our Docker images.